Principal Investigator

 - Dr. Sebastian E. Ulrich (Merck, Switzerland)

-- Dr. Omar Rifaie-Graham (Imperial College London, UK)
+- Dr. Omar Rifaie-Graham (Queen Mary University of London, UK)

 - Dr. Jonas Pollard (Adolphe Merkle Institute and Hemolytics, Switzerland)